khulnasoft/integrations-core/solr/README.md

 ### Installation

-The Solr check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Solr nodes.
+The Solr check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Solr nodes.

 This check is JMX-based, so you need to enable JMX Remote on your Solr servers.
 See the [JMX Check documentation][3] for more details.